salbrec/seqQscorer/README.md

 ## How to cite seqQscorer

-If you use seqQscorer for your study, research, analyses, or investigations, please cite our [article in Genome Biology](https://genomebiology.biomedcentral.com/articles/10.1186
+If you use seqQscorer for your studies, research, analyses, or investigations, please cite the associated [article in Genome Biology](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02294-2).
+The article also provides detailed descriptions about the software, comprehensive validation analyses, and insights into the underlying dataset.

+APA:
 Albrecht, S., Sprang, M., Andrade-Navarro, M. A., & Fontaine, J. F. (2021). seqQscorer: automated quality control of next-generation sequencing data using machine learning. *Genome Biology*, 22(1), 1-20.

+BibTeX:
+@article{albrecht2021seqqscorer,
+  title={seqQscorer: automated quality control of next-generation sequencing data using machine learning}, author={Albrecht, Steffen and Sprang, Maximilian and Andrade-Navarro, Miguel A and Fontaine, Jean-Fred}, journal={Genome biology}, volume={22}, number={1}, pages={1--20}, year={2021}, publisher={BioMed Central}
+}